IRS Form 8938 – Reporting Foreign Financial Assets Abroad & Overseas

 What is a Foreign Financial Asset?

 Typically, a foreign asset is an asset that is located outside of the United States.
-For purposes of individuals reporting under FATCA, it does not matter if you own asset before you became a US person, or whether you on the asset in the country of your citizenship or birthplace.
+For purposes of individuals reporting under FATCA, it does not matter if you own the asset before you became a US person, or whether you own the asset in the country of your citizenship or birthplace.
 For purposes of individuals and FATCA, if the asset is located outside of the United States, then more likely than not it is going to be considered a foreign asset.

 Examples of Foreign Assets